We Are Chaos: Side A

-We Are Chaos has been described as post-punk, rock, gothic rock and industrial rock.
-The first song is titled "Red Black and Blue", whose introduction consists of the vocalist reciting prose text, which he said set the mood for what was to follow on the album.
+The first song on the album is titled "Red Black and Blue", whose introduction consists of the vocalist reciting prose text, which he said set the mood for what was to follow on the album.
 In the prose, he proclaims himself to be a king bee who will cover the Earth in honey so that everyone will devour themselves.
 AllMusic compared the introductory prose to a sermon, before saying the song "quickly rumbles to life with a pounding beat, gurgling bass, and chugging riffage."
 Guitars featured on the song were recorded using the GK250 amplifier, which Jennings referred to as the best amplifier in his collection.
 He highlighted the amp for its "chorus button" feature, which he said was used to record "those huge tones on 'Red Black and Blue' for the chunking guitars."
 Reviewers compared the song to the work of White Zombie.

 Despite being written eighteen months before the album was released, and before the COVID-19 pandemic began, Manson said the lyrics to the title track could be interpreted as referring to the impact of COVID-19 lockdowns on mental health.
 Although it contains political and religious references, the song was primarily inspired by Manson seeking to relate emotionally to the rest of the world.
 American Songwriter compared the lyric to those of Kurt Cobain, describing the chorus as being "among the most visceral, primal expressions of inner turmoil" since Nirvana's "Smells Like Teen Spirit".
 The acoustic guitars on the song use Nashville tuning, which Jennings said he utilized to "bring that Elvis [Presley] meets Jeff Lynn vibe.
 Nashville tuning gives you the glimmer but you don't have that whole fucking hippy, '60s peace thing going on."